pepstock-org/Charba/readme.md

  * `deprecated` some methods of Meter and Gauge datasets and options
  * change internal add and remove handler management
  * improve Pattern and Gradient creation engine
- * rename `from` methods into Array classes into `fromOrEmpy` to avoid any conflict with native `Array.from` javascript implementation
+ * rename `from` methods into Array classes into `fromOrEmpty` to avoid any conflict with native `Array.from` javascript implementation
  * fix `ScaleLongestTextCacheItem` because didn't manage `data` property properly

 ### Fixed Sonar Issue